Grand-Santi: History

 The commune was originally called Grand-Santi-Papaichton and included the now independent communes of Apatou and Papaichton.
 On 12 November 1976 Apatou was detached from Grand-Santi-Papaichton and became an independent commune.
 On 1 January 1993 Papaichton was also detached from Grand-Saint-Papaichton and became an independent commune.
 On that occasion, the name of the commune was shortened into Grand-Santi.
-The commune mainly lives from small-scale agriculture and fishing.
+The commune mainly lives from small-scale agriculture, such as rice and cassava, and fishing.
 The commune also contains other villages like Belikampoe.